The Boston Globe

 Beginning pretty much right out of college, I spent more than 20 years as an editor for the sports pages of The Boston Globe, perennially celebrated among the best sections in the country.
 It was a wild ride with bunch of guys who partied hard but worked harder, and over the years I came to feel like I was part of a family.
 We had a lot of laughs both in the office and out, playing softball together, drinking beer afterward, even going away, en masse, on vacations we relive to this day.

-You can find game story after game story with a search of BostonGlobe.com.
+As for my sports coverage, you can find game story after game story with a search of BostonGlobe.com.
 Below, I’ve linked to a couple more Arts features.
-Before you go there, though, take note of the Page 1 image I used above: It’s from a publication date after I left The Globe staff, but it was too irresitible for this Giants fan to pass up.
-OK, go look at some writing samples now:
+Before you go there, though, take note of the Page 1 image I used above: It’s from a publication date after I left the Globe staff, but it was too irresitible for this Giants fan to pass up.

 Making a Splash: With “Pool Boy” set to make its premiere at Barrington Stage, everything’s going swimmingly for playwright Nikos Tsakalakos.